• Courses

 If your case is the latter, do the following steps.
 In your browser, open developer tools (in Chrome, that’s F12 (on Windows)) and then go to the Elements tab.
 Then click this button…

 … and then click on the player itself.
-Now try to browse a bit and locate some clues mentioning the player provider name.
-For example, in this case, the player that I’m inspecting is JW player.
+Now try to browse a bit and locate some clues mentioning the player’s provider name.
+For example, in this case, the player that I’m inspecting is a JW player.

 Once you identify the name of the video player, just google [ video player name ] tracking with Google Tag Manager and you should find some guide or tutorial.
-However, there’s a chance that the guide you find will be for Universal Analytics, thus you might need to adapt it to your need.
+However, there’s a chance that the guide you find will be for Universal Analytics (GA3), thus you might need to adapt it to your needs.

-Let’s imagine, that in our case, we see the “Vimeo” logo at the corner of the embedded video player.
+Let’s imagine that, in our case, we see the “Vimeo” logo in the corner of the embedded video player.

 #3.1.
 Create a variable “Is Vimeo player present on a page”

-In order to track Vimeo players with GTM on a page, we will need to add a lengthy code to the container.
-Loading that code on every page is not optimal and will affect the page loading speed, that’s why we should activate that code ONLY when the Vimeo player is actually embedded on that site.
+In order to track Vimeo players with GTM on a page, we will need to add lengthy code to the container.
+Loading that code on every page is not optimal and will affect the page loading speed.
+That’s why we should activate that code ONLY when the Vimeo player is actually embedded on that site.

 function () {